hekate-io/hekate/README.md

     - Automatic Discovery and Load Balancing
     - Synchronous and Asynchronous APIs
     - Multi-node Broadcasting and Aggregation of Results
+    - Back Pressure Policies
-    - Pluggable Failover and Retry Policies
+    - Error Retry Policies
     - ...and everything from the "Messaging" section above:)

 - **Cluster Leader Election (aka Cluster Singleton)**